What is Quantum Computing? A Beginner's Overview

 - How quantum computing might shape the future

+Quantum computers are specialized machines that use quantum physics principles to solve specific types of problems much faster than regular computers.
+While traditional computers process information as either 0s or 1s, quantum computers can process both states simultaneously, allowing them to explore many solutions at once.
 To understand quantum computing, let’s first break down how classical computers work.
 Your laptop, phone, and even the most powerful supercomputers today use transistors to represent and process information in binary—strings of 0s and 1s.
 Every calculation is a sequence of operations on these binary numbers.

 Quantum computers, however, operate using qubits (quantum bits).
 Unlike classical bits, qubits can exist in multiple states at once, thanks to a phenomenon called superposition.
 This means a quantum computer can process an enormous number of possibilities simultaneously, exponentially increasing its computational power for certain tasks.